loncho95/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL _(Project 2)_

-This repository contains a mini team project in which we worked together to build an ETL pipeline using Python, Pandas, Python dictionary methods, and regular expressions to extract and transform the data.
+This repository contains a mini team project in which we worked together to build an ETL pipeline using Python, Pandas, Python dictionary methods, and JSONs to extract and transform the data.
+We extracted the data we needed from two raw Excel files, we transformed them to make them useful, exported four CSV files with the transformed data, and we created a SQL database and loaded the CSVs onto the database.

-# Credits
+# Authors

-Jorge Alonso Lozano Tena
+- Jorge Alonso Lozano Tena [@loncho95](https://www.github.com/loncho95)
-Cesar Augusto Cruz Reyes
+- César Augusto Cruz Reyes [@Csarcruz](https://www.github.com/Csarcruz)
-Daniel Ramón Murillo Antuna
+- Jorge Alonso Lozano Tena [@daniel-r-murillo-antuna](https://www.github.com/daniel-r-murillo-antuna)

+# Repository contents:

-## A _???_ folder:
+## A _Resources_ folder:

-It has the initial six CSV files.
+It has:
+- The two raw Excel files, which we used for our ETL pipeline.
+- The four CSV files that we exported and contain the transformed data.

+## The _ETL_Mini_Project_JLozano_CCruz_DMurillo_ Jupyter Notebook:

+It contains the code we used to extract and transform the data and a preview of the CSV files that were created.

 ## A _Physical_ERD_ image:

-It depicts a detailed relationship between all the entities created, their data types, primary keys, and foreign keys.
+It depicts a detailed relationship between the four entities created —from the four CSVs with transformed data—, their data types, primary keys, and foreign keys.
 It was modelled with the Quick Database Diagrams ([QuickDBD](https://www.quickdatabasediagrams.com/)) app.

-## A _???_ Jupyter Notebook:

-It was used to explore the data of the CSV files before modelling the tables, engineering the database, and coding the queries.

-## A _???_ SQL file:
+## A _crowdfunding_db_schema_ SQL file:

-It contains the eight queries coded to get specific information about the previous employees.
+It contains the table schema we created to load the transformed data of the four CSVs.

 ```#Thank you for reading me!```